mkdoc/mkgen/README.md

 The message string is parsed as markdown and written to the end of the document unless `prepend` is given.

+The document node itself is omitted; it's content nodes are written to the stream.

 Returns an output stream.

 * `opts` Object processing options.